iron-software/IronBarcode-Examples/how-to/read-barcodes-from-system-drawing/README.md

 System.Drawing objects are commonly utilized by .NET developers for image processing tasks.
 However, it's important to note that Microsoft has [ceased supporting System.Drawing](https://learn.microsoft.com/en-us/dotnet/core/compatibility/core-libraries/6.0/system-drawing-common-windows-only) on platforms other than **Windows**, such as **MacOS** and **Linux**.
 This change has posed challenges for developers using IronBarcode on these non-Windows platforms, particularly when dealing with **graphics**, **images**, and **fonts** associated with barcodes.

 To overcome these challenges, IronSoftware has introduced [IronDrawing](https://ironsoftware.com/open-source/csharp/drawing/docs/), a **free**, **open-source** library intended to facilitate compatibility on non-Windows operating systems.
-When you install IronBarcode via NuGet, IronDrawing is seamlessly integrated into your project.
+When you install IronBarcode via NuGet, IronDrawing is integrated into your project.

 ## Quickstart: Decode a Barcode With AnyBitmap In a Single Step